Harlem, The Heart of African-America

 It is home to two of the oldest Black churches in America, Mother AME Zion Church and Abyssinian Baptist Church.
 Marcus Garvey paraded the ideals of Black Nationalism down Lenox Avenue.
 New York Amsterdam News chronicled the gradual integration of Black life into mainstream life from the 20th to the 21st century.
 Harlem nightclubs and ballrooms are where Duke Ellington, Dizzie Gillespie, Ella Fitzgerald, Billie Holiday, Miles Davis, Chick Webb, Fletcher Henderson and most Jazz artists reached the height of their powers.

 In the 1930s, millionaire Madame C.J.
 Walker opened hair salons and Joe Louis celebrated some of his most famous victories here.
 The mysterious Father Divine headquartered his religious empire in Harlem that helped feed thousands during the Great Depression.
 Dr. Martin Luther King Jr. gave his most famous Stop the Vietnam War speech at Riverside Church in Harlem.
-In fact, Harlem was a hotbed for supporters of the modern Civil Rights Movement, at Abyssinian Baptist and Canaan Baptist churches in particular.
+It was a hotbed for supporters of the modern Civil Rights Movement, at Abyssinian Baptist and Canaan Baptist churches in particular.
+Harry Belafonte grew up in Harlem.
 Sidney Poitier, Ossie Davis and Ruby Dee slept at the Harlem YMCA while refining their craft at its theatre.
 Adam Clayton Powell Jr. and Malcolm X led Black empowerment rallies on Lenox Avenue.

 During that period, Malcolm X came to the forefront of America’s consciousness.
-He energized the Harlem Mosque for the Nation of Islam, and became the mouthpiece of a new intellectual Black Nationalist Movement.
+He energized the local mosque for the Nation of Islam, and became the mouthpiece of a new intellectual Black Nationalist Movement.
 After separating from the Nation of Islam in 1964, Malcolm chose Harlem as the launching ground for his new movement, the Organization for African American Unity before his death in 1965.

 For years the Dance Theatre of Harlem has prepared gifted children for exciting lifestyles in the performing arts.
 For scholarly pursuits, no other building holds a richer archive of Black history than Schomburg Center for Research in Black Culture.
 In such times, jazz musicians and composers such as Duke Ellington, Louis Armstrong, and many others were well patronized, allowing them to put jazz in finishing school as a major art form in the cultural center of America.
 Langston Hughes, Countee Cullen, W.E.B.
 Du Bois, and Zora Neale Hurston kept it real while cultivating minds across America.